apache/datasketches-website/docs/Architecture/SketchesByComponent.md

 ## C++ Platform Adaptors

-This site also has our [Python adaptors](https://github.com/apache/datasketches-cpp/tree/master/python) that basically wrap the C++ implementations, making the high performance C++ implementations available from Python.

 ### datasketches-postgresql
 This site provides the postgres-specific adaptors that wrap the C++ implementations making them available to the PostgreSQL database users.
 PostgreSQL users should download the PostgreSQL extension from [pgxn.org](https://pgxn.org/dist/datasketches/).
 For examples refer to the README on the component site.
 This code is versioned and the latest release can be obtained from